Light

 Diseases

-In high humidity, the large leaves of a Chinese Evergreen plant may develop bacterial diseases such as Leaf Spot.
+In high humidity, the large leaves of a Chinese Evergreen plant may develop bacterial diseases such as leaf spot disease.

 Soil

-The best soil for Chinese Evergreen houseplants is a basic, well-aerated houseplant potting soil that drains quickly.
+The best soil is a basic, well-aerated houseplant potting soil that drains quickly.

 Pot Size

-Keep a Chinese Evergreen Plant in a small pot so the soil can dry out quickly and the roots are not constantly wet.
+Keep a Chinese Evergreen plant in a small pot so the soil can dry out quickly and the roots are not constantly wet.
+This helps prevent root rot.

 Pruning